Szczepanoo/Python_Snake/README.md

 # The Snake Game
-A well-known and popular game implemented using `Python` and the `Pygame` library.
+A well-known and popular game extended by `Multiplayer` mode and `heuristic-based AI algorithm` implemented using `Python` and the `Pygame` library.

 # Main menu
 After starting, the user can choose the screen size.
 Then a menu with three game modes and the exit button appears.